-"Many adults still fondly remember the moment when they saw Mario jumping over the small screen for the first time - even if the graphics were much simpler then than they are today," says Maarten Simons.
+"Many adults still fondly remember the moment they first saw Mario bounce across the small screen, even though the graphics were a lot simpler then than they are now," says Maarten Simons.

 With the Lego Nintendo Entertainment System, Lego will give adult retro fans the opportunity to indulge in this nostalgia.
-"By assembling one of the most popular consoles, you can meet the Super Mario from your childhood again - and maybe even share this special gaming experience of days gone by with your own children," said the Lego chief designer
+“By assembling one of the most popular consoles, they can reconnect with their childhood Super Mario – and maybe even share that special gaming experience from days gone by with their own children,” said the Lego chief designer

 The LEGO Group and Nintendo announced their collaboration earlier this year and brought the exciting Lego Super Mario universe to life with the Lego Super Mario Starter Pack.
 This set includes a buildable Lego Mario figure that has a large number of reactions to movement, colors and the many action bricks ready.